Scarborough (1740 EIC ship): Voyage #1 (1741-42)

 Captain Westcott left Portsmouth on 4 May 1741, bound for Madras and Bengal.
 She reached the Cape on 14 August and Vizagapatam on 15 December, before she arrived at Culpee (an anchorage towards Calcutta, on 11 January 1742.
 Homeward bound, she reached St Helena on 21 June.
-The Indiamen Scarborough, Northampton, Queen Caroline, Halifax, Royal George, Kent, and snow Swift left St Helena on 26 June, together with their escorts, HMS Argyl and HMS Lynn.
+The Indiamen Scarborough, Northampton, Queen Caroline, Halifax, Royal George, Kent, and snow Swift left St Helena on 26 June, together with their escorts, HMS Argyll and HMS Lynn.
 They arrived safe off of Dover on 16 September.
 Scarborough arrived at Portsmouth on 19 September, and the Downs on 28 September.

 Voyage #2 (1744-46)

 George Westcott was captain of Scarborough, and she sailed from Torbay on 28 February 1744, and Plymouth on 14 March, bound for Madras and Bengal.
 She reached Madeira on 27 April and the Cape on 13 August, before arriving at Madras on 11 December.
 Homeward bound, she passed Rogues River, a section of the Hooghly River, on 24 January 1745.
 Scarborough reached St Helena on 8 July and Lisbon on 17 October, and arrived at the Downs on 21 January 1746.